Key Takeaways

 Using the Infrared Sauna for a Sinus Infection

-Infrared saunas fight sinus infections by acting as a natural healing property.
+infrared saunas fight sinus infections by acting as a natural healing property.
 Proper use of these units helps maximize benefits.
 The air inside an infrared sauna is similar to the air outside the room.

 Infrared saunas heat you instead of the air inside the room.
 The temperature inside the unit is usually between 120°F and 140°F. Spending 15 minutes inside the infrared sauna is enough.
 Ensure you drink sufficient water before, during, and after your sauna session.